February 16, 2018

 Am I ready for death?

-There have been times of deep grief in my life when I thought I would welcome death, but I’m in a more hopeful and healed place in my life right now.
+There have been times of deep grief in my life when I thought I would welcome death, but I’m in a more hopeful and healed place in my life.
 I don’t want to die soon, but I’m absolutely ready to meet who’s waiting for me.
 I have hope that all the love and belonging, peace and security missing in this world will be realized.
-Tough questions like “Why does God let pain happen?” will have clear answers.
+Tough questions like “Why does God let pain happen?” and “Why does life seem so unfair?” will have clear answers.

 Do I have regrets?

-I’ve tried to share my gifts, my time, my compassion, my mistakes to learn from, my grief to relate to.
+I’ve tried to share my gifts, time, compassion, mistakes, and grief.
 It hasn’t been easy.
 Still, I haven’t been very brave in sharing my very best gift I’ve been given.
 It’s hope.
 Hope for this life, and hope for eternity.

 I could be wrong.
 I could be deceived.
 There might not be a God at all.
 I can’t prove it in a way that would satisfy most people.
 Even if I could, many would choose not to believe.